bhanuchaddha/Finance-System/README.md

-# Bank on Cloud
+# Finance System

-This is a simulation of basic features of a Bank.
+This is a simulation of basic features of a Finance System.
-This bank uses Spring Cloud services to provide highly scalable and distributed application.
+This system uses Spring Cloud services to provide highly available, scalable and distributed application.

 ## Functionalities
 1. Become Customer